Information for Potential Residents

 Interested candidates for the residency position are asked to visit the prospective resident’s section of the Omni Eye Services Website.
 Applicants may contact the Residency Director from the UABSO website (www.uab.edu/optometryresident) or the Residency Supervisor from the Omni Eye Services website ([email protected]) to obtain more information about the program.

 The application process begins with the resident applying to ORMatch.
 First, the resident applicant will need to register with ORMatch by submitting a completed application form.
-The application and ORMatch processing fee are due by February 15.
-Second, ORMatch recommends that the resident applicant contact the residency program coordinator (Dr. Ajamian) and send all supporting documents to him.
-These supporting documents include a statement of interest, curriculum vitae, optometry transcripts, and a printout of the NBEO score report.
-The applicant is also instructed to have three letters of recommendation sent directly to the residency program coordinator.
+The application and ORMatch processing fee are due by the date(s) specified on the ORMatch website.
+Second, all supporting documents including a statement of interest, curriculum vitae, optometry transcripts, letter of recommendation, and the NBEO score report are to be uploaded to complete the ORMatch application.
+The residency program coordinator may request additional materials directly from the applicant as desired.
 Finally, the resident applicant should submit his or her ranking of residency program preferences to ORMatch by the deadline date.

 Each ocular disease applicant is strongly encouraged to visit Omni Eye Services, but a personal interview is not mandatory.
 Telephone interviews may be arranged if a visit cannot be scheduled.
 Dr. Ajamian is responsible for ranking candidates based upon their applications, references, and interviews and then submits this ranking order on the ORMatch website.
 Official notification of matches will be sent to all parties by ORMatch one week after the matching deadline date.
 Dr. Ajamian contacts the candidate within 10 business days of the announced match.
 Dr. Ajamian sends each of the matched candidates a letter of appointment.